IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/rules.md

     ```
 -->

-## Connect same trigger to another action
+## Connect the same trigger to another action

 You can create multiple rules that associate the same trigger with different actions.